Start a Barbershop That Actually Rocks - Shayne Brown

 Tired of cookie-cutter cuts and beige barbershops?
 If you’re thinking about opening a barbershop withbite—one that turns heads and builds loyalty—then you need more than just clippers and chairs.
 You need edge.
 The kind of vibe that blends grit, culture, and killer service.
 Here’s how to open a barbershop franchise that actually stands out.

-Shayne Brown's 10 Close The Dead Mindset Success Quotes
+Shayne Brown's 10 Close The Deal Mindset Success Quotes

 1. “Focus on what’s important and discard the things that don’t matter.”